Roman–Persian wars

-Historical background
+Background

 According to James Howard-Johnston, "from the third century BC to the early seventh century AD, the rival players [in the East] were grand polities with imperial pretensions, which had been able to establish and secure stable territories transcending regional divides".
 The Romans and Parthians came into contact through their respective conquests of parts of the Seleucid Empire.
 During the 3rd century BC, the Parthians migrated from the Central Asian steppe into northern Iran.
-Although subdued for a time by the Seleucids, in the 2nd century BC they broke away, and established an independent state that steadily expanded at the expense of their former rulers, and through the course of the 3rd and early 1st century BC, they had conquered Persia, Mesopotamia, and Armenia.
+Although subdued for a time by the Seleucids, they broke away in the 2nd century BC and established an independent state that steadily expanded at the expense of their former rulers, and through the course of the 2nd and early 1st centuries BC, they had conquered Persia, Mesopotamia, and Armenia.
 Ruled by the Arsacid dynasty, the Parthians fended off several Seleucid attempts to regain their lost territories, and established several eponymous branches in the Caucasus, namely the Arsacid dynasty of Armenia, the Arsacid dynasty of Iberia, and the Arsacid dynasty of Caucasian Albania.
-Meanwhile, the Romans expelled the Seleucids from their territories in Anatolia in the early 2nd century BC, after defeating Antiochus III the Great at Thermopylae and Magnesia.
-Finally, in 64 BC Pompey conquered the remaining Seleucid territories in Syria, extinguishing their state and advancing the Roman eastern frontier to the Euphrates, where it met the territory of the Parthians.
+Meanwhile, the Romans expelled the Seleucids from their territories in Anatolia in the early 2nd century BC, following the defeat of Antiochus III the Great at Thermopylae and Magnesia.
+Finally, in 64 BC, Pompey conquered the remaining Seleucid territories in Syria, extinguishing their state and advancing the Romans' eastern frontier to the Euphrates, where it met the territory of the Parthians.

 Roman–Parthian wars

 Roman Republic vs. Parthia

 Parthian enterprise in the West began in the time of Mithridates I and was revived by Mithridates II, who negotiated unsuccessfully with Lucius Cornelius Sulla for a Roman–Parthian alliance (c.
 105 BC).
 When Lucullus invaded Southern Armenia and led an attack against Tigranes in 69 BC, he corresponded with Phraates III to dissuade him from intervening.
 Although the Parthians remained neutral, Lucullus considered attacking them.
-In 66–65 BC, Pompey reached agreement with Phraates, and Roman–Parthian troops invaded Armenia, but a dispute soon arose over the Euphrates boundary.
+In 66–65 BC, Pompey reached an agreement with Phraates, and Roman–Parthian troops invaded Armenia, but a dispute soon arose over the Euphrates boundary.
 Finally, Phraates asserted his control over Mesopotamia, except for the western district of Osroene, which became a Roman dependency.

 The Roman general Marcus Licinius Crassus led an invasion of Mesopotamia in 53 BC with catastrophic results; he and his son Publius were killed at the Battle of Carrhae by the Parthians under General Surena; this was the worst Roman defeat since the battle of Arausio.
 The Parthians raided Syria the following year, and mounted a major invasion in 51 BC, but their army was caught in an ambush near Antigonea by the Romans, and they were driven back.